The Interior Art Project

 intimate spaces.
 Early on, I began photographing landscapes, drawing

 inspiration from my Swiss masters of photography (bio).
-Over time, my artistic
+Over time, my artistic journey led me in various directions, from

-However, in 2007, I embarked on a
+contemporary to travel photography.
+However, in 2007, I embarked on a decade-long project dedicated to my

-decade-long project dedicated to my fascination with natural scenery: The
+fascination with natural scenery: The Interior Art Project.
+This artistic

-Interior Art Project.
-This artistic adventure took me across the Lake Geneva
+adventure took me across the Lake Geneva region, the Alps, and several French

-Jura, seeking moments where nature and my inner world converged (Artist
+my inner world converged (Artist

 Statement).